What to know about the 2 students and 2 teachers killed in a Georgia school shooting

 The shooting at Apalachee High School in Winder, about an hour's drive from Atlanta, was the latest among dozens of school shootings across the U.S. in recent years, including especially deadly ones in Newtown, Connecticut; Parkland, Florida; and Uvalde, Texas.

-The Georgia Bureau of Investigation said two 14-year-old students, Mason Schermerhorn and Christian Angulo were killed.
-Math teacher Christina Irimie, 53, was also killed.

-Richard Aspinwall, 39, taught math and was the high school football team's defensive coordinator.
-Head coach Mike Hancock told the Athens Banner-Herald that Aspinwall was a great man and father who loved his daughters and wife, loved football and was well-respected.
+Apalachee High School football coach Mike Hancock told the Athens Banner-Herald the team's defensive coordinator, who was also a math teacher, was a great man and father who loved his daughters and wife, loved football and was well-respected.

 “He worked his tail off,” Hancock said.
 “He coached old-school ways, but he loved those kids.”